-Edward Young had come up with the original idea for the series cover layout, which was simple and identifiable.
-The design used three broad horizontal bands, with the title in the central white band and the publisher’s name and symbol in the upper and lower colored sections.
-Most of the type was in the 1920s typeface Gill Sans, designed by Eric Gill, though Penguin originally used a serif face, Bodoni Ultra Bold, for the type inside the distinctive quartic shape.
-Penguin used this layout for ten years, but not in a systematic fashion until 1947, when German typographer Jan Tschichold was hired to improve and standardize the design of the books.
+Edward Young had come up with the original idea for the Penguin series cover layout, which was simple and identifiable.
+The design used three broad horizontal bands: the title in the central white band, and the publisher’s name and symbol in the upper and lower colored sections.
+Most of the type was in the 1920s typeface Gill Sans, designed by Eric Gill, though Penguin originally used a serif typeface: Bodoni Ultra Bold, for the type inside the distinctive quartic shape.
+Penguin used this layout for ten years, but not in a systematic fashion until 1947 when German typographer Jan Tschichold was hired to improve and standardize the design of the books.

 Penguin paperback covers (1947-49) by Jan Tschichold and Edward Young

-Instead of embarking on a radical redesign, Tschichold made a number of fine, and perfectly judged, adjustments.
-All type on the front covers was now set in Gill Sans, with precisely calculated, consistent letter-spacing and a special typographic for long titles, subtitles and descriptive copy.
-The title was to be the only element in bold type.
-Tschichold drew a new Penguin symbol with a smooth outline and a head that could be turned to the left or right, and added a short rule between the title and author’s name.
+Instead of embarking on a radical redesign, Tschichold made a number of fine, considered adjustments.
+All type on the front covers was set in Gill Sans, and with precisely calculated, consistent letter-spacing as well as a special typographic for long titles, subtitles and descriptive copy.
+The title was designed to be the only element in bold type.
+Tschichold added a short rule between the title and author’s name.
+He also drew a new Penguin symbol, with a smooth outline and a head that could be turned to the left or right.
 These changes were subtle but they had a profound effect.
-The composition rules were used across the board, and created a clear identity that contributed significantly to Penguin’s recognition and success as a publisher.
+The composition rules were used across the board, and created a clear identity that contributed significantly to the recognition and success of Penguin Books as a publisher.

 Tschichold’s penguin remained in use for several decades.
-The different colored jacket banks of Penguin’s books indicated the various publishing categories.
-Fiction titles in the company’s familiar orange, and so on, and this color-coding endured for decades, as well.
+The different colored jacket banks of Penguin Books indicated the various publishing categories.
+Fiction titles in the company’s familiar orange, and so on.
+This color-coding endured for decades.